joy-shi1/website-samp/content/_index.md

 action_link: /about
 action_type: text
 description: I am an epidemiologist interested in causal inference, methods and pedagogy.
-My research focuses on improving causal inference methods for answering clinically relevant questions about the treatment and prevention of chronic diseases.
+As a postdoctoral research fellow at Harvard T.H.
+Chan School of Public Health, my research focuses on improving causal inference methods for answering clinically relevant questions about the treatment and prevention of chronic diseases.
 image_left: true